 4. Museum of National Architecture and Urban Life

-Gyumri, Armenia – August 18, 2022: A daytime view of the Museum of National Architecture on a sunny day in Gyumri, Armenia.
+View of the Museum of National Architecture in Gyumri, Armenia.

-Gyumri, Armenia – August 18, 2022: A daytime view of the Museum of National Architecture on a sunny day in Gyumri, Armenia.
+View of the Museum of National Architecture in Gyumri, Armenia.

 Housed in a beautifully preserved mansion that dates back to the 1870s, this museum provides insight into the history, culture, and architecture of Gyumri.
 It also highlights the city’s urban development through the ages.